 Let’s now do a deep-dive into a sample solution that was built by TheMathCompany to solve the commodity price forecasting problem for the premier automobile manufacturer to understand how the application is built and mobilized, with a real-life example.

-The multinational automobile manufacturer, which was one of the biggest producers of premium cars, was looking at employing a data-driven approach to price forecasting commodity prices, to combat high-volatility in the market.
-A major challenge was with the battery-grade commodities like Lithium and Cobalt as their prices have been extremely volatile.
+A multinational automobile manufacturer, which was one of the biggest producers of premium cars, was looking at employing a data-driven approach in forecasting commodity prices, to combat high-volatility in the market.
+A major challenge was with the battery-grade commodities like Lithium and Cobalt, as their prices are extremely volatile.
 The other challenge was the unavailability of import/export data, global inventory levels, and other commodity-related prices.

 The figure above indicates the different challenges in the project

-Commodity price forecasting requires an in-depth domain knowledge of commodities and a thorough understanding of both qualitative and quantitative approach of forecasting.
+Commodity price forecasting requires an in-depth domain knowledge of commodities, as well as factoring in qualitative and quantitative approaches of forecasting.

-Here’s the approach we followed to get a holistic view of commodity price levers:
+Here is how we obtained a holistic view of commodity price levers:

-The figure indicates the step-by-step approach in solving the problem
+The figure indicates the step-by-step approach involved in forecasting:

 • Historical data study helped in identifying price trends, benchmarks and impact of various global events on the price of the commodity.